Nephrectomy

 What preoperative examinations are necessary?

-Patients should undergo detailed imaging examinations (such as abdominal CT or MRI) to assess the location of the renal lesion and vascular distribution.
-Blood tests, cardiopulmonary assessments, and coagulation function tests are also necessary to evaluate whether the patient is suitable for surgery and to reduce intraoperative risks.
+Patients should undergo detailed imaging examinations (such as abdominal CT or MRI) to evaluate the location of the renal lesion and vascular distribution.
+Blood tests, cardiopulmonary assessments, and coagulation function tests are also necessary to assess suitability for surgery and reduce intraoperative risks.

 How can postoperative urinary leakage be prevented and managed?

 Urinary leakage is a potential complication after partial nephrectomy.
-Surgeons use suturing techniques and drainage tubes during surgery to reduce this risk.
-If postoperative drainage appears urine-like or the patient develops fever, medical staff should be notified immediately.
-Imaging may be performed to confirm, and in severe cases, a short-term double-J stent placement or reoperation may be required to adjust sutures.
+Surgeons use suturing techniques and drainage tubes to reduce this risk.
+If postoperative drainage appears urine-like or if fever occurs, medical staff should be notified immediately.
+Imaging may be required for confirmation, and in severe cases, temporary placement of a double-J stent or reoperation may be necessary to adjust sutures.

-How long after surgery can normal activities be resumed?
+How long after surgery can daily activities resume?

-Traditional open surgery typically requires 5-7 days of hospitalization, while laparoscopic or robotic surgery shortens this to 3-5 days.
-Generally, strenuous activities such as lifting heavy objects or vigorous exercise should be avoided for 4-6 weeks post-surgery, but light activities like walking can gradually be resumed.
-The exact recovery time depends on the extent of resection and individual health, and should follow the surgeon's instructions.
+Traditional open surgery typically requires 5-7 days of hospitalization, while laparoscopic or robotic surgeries shorten this to 3-5 days.
+Generally, strenuous activities such as lifting heavy objects or vigorous exercise should be avoided for 4-6 weeks, but light activities like walking can gradually resume.
+The exact recovery time depends on the extent of removal and individual health, and should follow the physician's instructions.

 Will the remaining kidney deteriorate faster after unilateral nephrectomy?

-In healthy adults, the remaining kidney compensates by increasing filtration function, usually not leading to acute renal failure.
-However, long-term monitoring of renal function is recommended for patients with chronic conditions (such as hypertension or diabetes) or the elderly.
-Measures include controlling blood pressure, low-protein diets, and avoiding nephrotoxic drugs to protect the residual kidney.
+In healthy adults, the remaining kidney compensates by increasing filtration, usually not leading to acute renal failure.
+However, long-term, patients with chronic conditions (such as hypertension or diabetes) or older age should have regular renal function monitoring.
+Measures such as controlling blood pressure, a low-protein diet, and avoiding nephrotoxic drugs are recommended to protect the residual kidney.

-When is the follow-up examination needed after surgery?
+When should follow-up examinations be conducted after surgery?

-It is recommended to perform renal function tests, abdominal imaging, and tumor marker assessments every 3-6 months during the first year.
-For patients treated for tumor removal, follow-up should be adjusted according to cancer staging; high-risk patients may require more frequent PET-CT scans.
-Long-term follow-up helps detect recurrence or second primary tumors early.
+It is recommended to perform renal function tests, abdominal imaging, and tumor marker assessments every 3-6 months in the first year.
+For patients treated for tumor removal, follow-up frequency should be adjusted according to cancer staging; high-risk patients may require more frequent PET-CT scans.
+Long-term follow-up can facilitate early detection of recurrence or second primary tumors.